Travel Tips New York City or New York City Travel Mistakes to Avoid as a Tourist

-Just get in the cab and tell the driver once he or she starts driving.
+Just get in the cab and tell the driver where to go once he or she starts driving.
 This way, they have to take you wherever you want to go.

-I know this because this is the only way that I can get a cab in the city to drive me ALL the way to White Plains (it’s in the suburbs and no cab driver wants to schlep all the way out there).
+Well, this is the only way that I can get a cab in the city to drive me ALL the way to White Plains (it’s in the suburbs and no cab driver or uber driver ever wants to schlep all the way out there).

 9. Paying full price for Broadway shows.

-10. Skipping a museum because of the price.
+10. Skipping Museums in New York City because of the price.

-I know, you go to some museums, like MOMA, where you see the price of admission and think, “Does that price mean I get to take some of the art home wth me?”
-I get it.
-Museums in New York can be insanely expensive, especially if you are on a limited budget.
+I know, you go to some museums, like MOMA, you see the price of admission and think, “Does that price mean I get to take some of the art with me as a souvenir?”